-And since then there was no looking back.
-They were expanding globally and increasing their profit margins.
+And since then, there has been no looking back.
+They were expanding globally and increasing their profits.

 “The lessons that Failure can teach can never be taught by a lifetime of success”- Achal Bakeri.

-Isn’t it funny even when it comes to our stock portfolio we are always advised to diversify to manage the risk better, but as far as Symphony is concerned diversifying became their biggest enemy.
+Isn’t it funny, even when it comes to our stock portfolio, that we are always advised to diversify to manage the risk better, but as far as Symphony is concerned, diversifying becomes their biggest enemy?
 And focusing on a single product worked for them like magic.